 - Lemon wedges

 - Tuna Cakes: To a large mixing bowl, using an electric mixer, mix together tuna, pork rinds, shredded mozzarella, eggs, mayonnaise, and spices until thoroughly combined.
-Cover mixing bowl with lid or plastic wrap and transfer bowl to refrigerator to chill for 1 hour.
+Cover mixing bowl with lid or plastic wrap and transfer bowl to the refrigerator to chill for 1 hour.

-- Remove mixing bowl from refrigerator, add water, and, using hands, mix mixture to allow water to soak up.
-Using hands, form tuna mixture into ball and, pressing down gently, flatten each ball into 1-inch-thick cakes.
+- Remove mixing bowl from the refrigerator, add water, and, using hands, mix mixture to allow water to soak up.
+Using hands, form tuna mixture into a ball and, pressing down gently, flatten each ball into 1-inch-thick cakes.

 - To a stainless steel pan over medium-low heat, add 1-2 tbsp avocado oil.
-To pan of hot oil, place 2 tuna cakes in even layer and cook until browned, about 5-7 minutes per side.
+To the pan of hot oil, place 2 tuna cakes in even layer and cook until browned, about 5-7 minutes per side.
 Transfer cooked cakes to paper towel-lined plate to de-grease.
-Continue process until all cakes are cooked.
+Continue the process until all cakes are cooked.